• Skip to primary navigation

 It’s a Mexican Pasta Bake!

-My mexican pasta bake is just a little twist on your everyday Italian-leaning pasta bakes.
+This pasta bake is just a little twist on your everyday Italian-leaning pasta bakes.
 Lots of chorizo, some taco seasoning, loads of vegetables, and heaps of melty cheese.
 All the things that add tons of tasty goodness to a meal, but in a dish that doesn’t make a whole, ya know, hoopla out of making dinner.

 Not that I don’t enjoy the occasional dinner hoopla.
 But sometimes you just wanna/gotta/hafta get the grub on the table so that everyone can get to stuffing their gobs, post haste.
 Amiright??